derekxkwan/pdkvabs/README.md

 - dkfdec - get decimal part of float
 - dkfdectol - pass float if within decimal tolerance of int
 - dkincrease - detect increases
-- dkmstosmp - ms to samples
+- dkmstosamp - ms to samples
 - dknearest - floor to the nearest grain
 - dknearest - round to the nearest grain
 - dknearpow2 - rounds input to a power of 2